olinox14/altcha-demo/readme.md

 # Model: Symfony+Nuxt+Caddy

-A minimal implementation of Altcha in a Symfony6 + Nuxt.js 3 project
+A minimal implementation of [Altcha](https://altcha.org/) in a Symfony6 + Nuxt.js 3 environment

 ## Install